Umoren/umorensamuel.dev/content/posts/a-post-with-a-cover.md

 ### Purpose

-I personally feel blogging is one of the fastest methods of learning how to understand a particular concept or learning new development concepts.
+I personally feel blogging is one of the fastest methods of learning how to understand a particular concept or learning new development concepts.ddd

 Recently, i completed Google's Technical writing course and i feel this would be the best way to practice my new skills.
 It's also the easiest way to contribute to the developers community.